• Skip to main content

 A popular and traditional Indian snack, makhana can be used to make variety of recipes- Makhana Kheer, Makhana Chaat, Makhana gravy, Makhana Aloo, etc.

-Team these healthy snacks with tea on a fasting day or any day as well.
+Team these snacks with tea on a fasting day or any day as well.

-Find More Energy Bite recipes: Vegan Energy Balls, Jaggery Paratha Churma.
+Find More Snack recipes: Vegan Energy Balls, Jaggery Paratha Churma.

 Jump to: